frenchy64/malli/README.md

 ; => ["should provide key: :pass"]
 ```

-The `:implies` constraint is satisfied if either its first constraint is _not_ satisfied or
+The `:implies` constraint `is satisfied if either its first constraint is _not_ satisfied or
 all of its constraints are satisfied.
+It takes one or more constraints.

 ```clojure